BioDivInc/SQL-to-explore-bleaching-events-in-Peninsular-Malaysia-2019-2020-/README.md

-This project aimed to develop my SQL skills using MS SQL Server and coral data collected in Malaysia in 2019/2020 by Szereday et al., 2024 <a href="https://doi.org/10.1007/s00227-024-04495-2" >(click me)</a>, investigating the effects of back-to-back thermal stress events on coral health (i.e., bleaching response).
+This first project aimed to develop my SQL skills using MS SQL Server and coral data collected in Malaysia in 2019/2020 by Szereday et al., 2024 <a href="https://doi.org/10.1007/s00227-024-04495-2" >(click me)</a>, investigating the effects of back-to-back thermal stress events on coral health (i.e., bleaching response).

 The dataset includes 3755 rows with following columns:
 Year,